Wallace leads No. 19 Kentucky past Michigan 73-69 in London

 Wallace was 4 of 4 on 3-point shooting with his most important one giving the Wildcats (6-2) a five-point lead with 1:11 to play.

-Tshiebwe, last season’s consensus national player of the year, scored 13 points and pulled down 14 rebounds amid foul trouble that kept him on the bench for extended spells.
+Tshiebwe, last season’s consensus national player of the year, scored 13 points and pulled down 14 rebounds amid foul trouble that kept him on the bench for an extended spell in the second half.

 Hunter Dickinson led Michigan (5-3) with 23 points and nine rebounds.
-Jett Howard, Michigan’s second-leading scorer, was in early foul trouble but had 16 points for the Wolverines.
+Jett Howard, Michigan’s second-leading scorer, was in early foul trouble but had 16 points.

 Howard picked up his second foul seven minutes into the game and sat on the bench for the rest of the half – and appeared to get a stern talking to from coach and dad Juwan Howard.

+But after Sahvir Wheeler missed a free throw, Jett Howard’s 3-pointer cut Kentucky’s lead to four with six seconds left.
+Michigan fouled and Wallace missed two more free throws, but Howard was off target on a contested 3-point attempt to end the game.

+”We got lucky here,” Calipari said. ”We missed free throws again, which is what we did (in a loss) to Michigan State.”

-The Basketball Hall of Hame London Showcase gave fans in attendance an up-close look at a head-to-head battle of big-name big men: Tshiebwe and Dickinson.
+The Basketball Hall of Hame London Showcase gave fans an up-close look at a head-to-head battle of big-name big men: Tshiebwe and Dickinson.

-The game was originally scheduled for 2020 but was postponed because of the COVID-19 pandemic.
-It was the first regular-season game in Europe for both teams.

 Both star big men had slow starts offensively.
 Dickinson’s first points came off a layup near the midway point of the first half.
 Tshiebwe missed four shots in a row at one point before finding his groove.

-The Congolese star picked up two fouls toward the end of the half, though, the second one coming on the offense end when his left hand hit Dickinson’s face while he was posting up.
-Tshiebwe went to the bench with 11 points and 7 rebounds.
+The Congolese star picked up two fouls toward the end of the half.
+Tshiebwe went to the bench with 11 points and seven rebounds.

+The game was originally scheduled for 2020 but was postponed because of the COVID-19 pandemic.

 BIG PICTURE